vottini/jsonbp/README.md

 ## Usage

-All of jsonbp can be summarized in only 2 entrypoints which are suplied by 3 functions:
+All of jsonbp can be summarized in 2 functionalities:

 ### Schema parsing

 - jsonbp.load(\<schema file path>) => \<blueprint object>
 - jsonbp.loads(\<schema string>) => \<blueprint object>

+These functions are used for schema/blueprint loading.
-For schema loading one can use these two functions, which do the same thing, the only difference is that one expects a path to a file storing the schema content while the other expects a string with the schema content itself.
+Both do the same thing, the only difference is that the former expects a path to a file storing the schema content while the latter expects a string with the schema content itself.
 When there's a problem with the supplied schema, an exception is thrown.
 More on this can be read on [`Error handling and error localization`](docs/error.md).
-Both functions, when succeed loading the schema, return a blueprint instance that can be used to deserialize JSON strings.
+These functions, when succeed loading the schema, return a blueprint instance that can then be used to deserialize JSON strings.

+When loading a file, the blueprint is stored in a cache and associated with the absolute path of that file.
+Thus, loading the same file twice won't make jsonbp parse it a second time.
+To force the parsing of posterior calls to *load()*, call *jsonbp.invalidateCache()*.

 ### JSON deserialization

 - \<blueprint object>.deserialize(\<JSON string>) => (success, outcome)

-This is the only method that should be invoked from the blueprint object returned by load()/loads().
+This is the only method that is intended to be invoked from the blueprint object returned by *load()*/*loads()*.
 It expects a string holding the JSON contents to be deserialized.
-It returns a tuple in the form *(success, outcome)*. **success** is a boolean flagging if the deserialization was successful.
-If successful, **outcome** will store the Python data obtained from the JSON string.
-Otherwise (**success** is false) **outcome** will have a message explaining what was not compliant with the expected schema.
+It returns a tuple in the form **(success, outcome)**. **success** being a boolean signalizing if the deserialization was successful or not.
+If successful, **outcome** will hold the Python data obtained from the JSON string.
+Otherwise (**success** is false) **outcome** will have a message explaining what was not compliant according to the schema.

 ### Example